CrossRef/dul-tool/README.md

 ### Consumers

-Zxc and Spqr and Wombat are Consumers and want to receive data.
+Zxc and Spqr are Consumers and want to receive data.
 For the sake of example, Jim, Fred and Sheila send their messages to both Consumers.

 #### Relaxed consumer